-3 Examples
+Examples

-The following set of examples tries to give an idea of the kind of results obtained with LSD, both good and bad:
+The following set of examples tries to give an idea of the kind of results obtained with LSD, both good and bad.

-Figure 13: Chairs, 512×512 pixels.
-A good result.
+chairs: A good result.
 The detected line segments correspond to empirically straight structures in the image.
 The detection corresponds roughly with the perceptually expected result.

-Figure 14: Molecule LSD, 305×274 pixels.
-Note that LSD detects locally straight edges, so each black stroke produces two detections, one for each white to black transition.
+molecule-isd: Note that LSD detects locally straight edges, so each black stroke produces two detections, one for each white to black transition.
 Also note that there is a minimal length that a line segment must have, and smaller ones cannot be detected.
 (For example, the base of the number '2'.)
 This minimal size for detection depends on the image size because the NFA increases with the image size.

-Figure 15: Circles, 249×249 pixels.
-Note that when curves are present, LSD produces short line segments corresponding to curve sections that are locally straight.
+circles: Note that when curves are present, LSD produces short line segments corresponding to curve sections that are locally straight.
 The result is a polygonal approximation for curves.
 When the curvature is too strong LSD of course fails.

-Figure 16: Noise, 256×256 pixels.
-LSD was designed to provide a good false detection control.
+noise: LSD was designed to provide a good false detection control.
 Its false detection control is based on automatically providing detections thresholds that prevent detections that could happen by chance on images of noise.
-Thus, there is no detection in this image.

-Figure 17: Shadow and noise, 260×264 pixels.
-A significant part of the visible straight structures are not detected.
+shadow and noise: A significant part of the visible straight structure in the following image is not detected.
 The reasons are the slow gradient in the shadow and the presence of noise.
-However, these structures can be detected by LSD at a different scale as is shown in figure 18.
+However, the structure can be detected by LSD at a different scale as is shown on the next example.

-Figure 18: Shadow and noise, subsampling, 130×132 pixels.
-Subsampling of the example in figure 17.
-When a Gaussian sub-sampling is applied to the previous image, the noise is partially removed and the structure is analyzed at the right scale.
+shadow and noise, subsampling: When a Gaussian sub-sampling is applied to the previous image, the noise is partially removed and the structure is analyzed at the right scale.
 The expected line segments are detected.

-Figure 19: Small, 417×417 pixels.
-Due to the a contrario framework used by LSD to control the number of false detections, the result depends on the image size: the number of tests depends on it.
+small: Due to the a contrario framework used by LSD to control the number of false detection, the result depends on the image size: the number of tests depends on it.
 As a consequence, the result of LSD may be locally different if the algorithm is applied to the full image or to a crop of it.
-This image contains a little square just under the detection limit.
+The following image contains a little square just under the detection limit.
 No detection is thus produced.
-However, the next example in figure 20 shows a crop of this same image and the square is indeed detected.
+The next example, however, shows a crop of this same image and the square is indeed detected.
 This is the natural behavior of LSD and means that the detail level depends on the size of the whole data being analyzed.
 Human perception is similar: small details often go unnoticed unless attention is drawn to them.

-Figure 20: Small, crop, 28×28 pixels.
-A crop of the example in figure 19 centered on the square.
+small, crop: A crop of the previous example, centered on the square.
 The square is now detected.

-Figure 21: Sky, 179×179 pixels.
-Some regions are partially anisotropic and partially straight.
+sky: Some regions are partially anisotropic and partially straight.
 Such regions can produce unexpected detections.

-Figure 22: Gibbs, 100×100 pixels.
-Image compression, Gibbs effects are responsible for many unexpected detections.
+gibbs: Image compression, Gibbs effects are responsible for many unexpected detections.

-Figure 23: Color, 254×254 pixels.
-LSD is designed to work on gray-level images.
+color: LSD is designed to work on gray-level images.
 Before applying LSD to a color image it must be converted to a gray-level image.
 However, some color edges could be lost in this conversion.
-For example, the image on the left presents a clear edge, but after the standard conversion to a gray-level image (middle) the edge is lost.
+For example, the following image presents a clear edge (left), but after the standard conversion to a gray-level image (middle) the edge is lost.
 The reason is that the red value and the green value are both converted to the same gray value.
 Thus, LSD will produce no detection (right) because none is present in the input image to LSD (middle).
 The edge is lost on the color to gray image conversion and not by LSD.
 An extension of LSD to deal with this (relatively rare) event is possible but was not done in the current implementation.

-Figure 24: Piraeus, 600×600 pixels.
-Real world scene example.
-All in all, LSD usually produces a reasonable result on real images.
+real world scene: All in all, LSD usually produces a reasonable result on real images.